oVirt/ovirt-site/source/develop/index.md

 # Setting up a development environment

 Each subproject should have instructions on how to setup your development environment to be able to develop and test your changes.
-If you don't find adeguate documentation and you need help, please contact us on IRC or on the [devel@ovirt.org](https://lists.ovirt.org/archives/list/devel@ovirt.org/) mailing list.
+If you don't find adequate documentation and you need help, please contact us on IRC or on the [devel@ovirt.org](https://lists.ovirt.org/archives/list/devel@ovirt.org/) mailing list.

 </section>